Menu

 Treasurer

-Math Teacher, Laveen Elementary School
+Math Teacher, Laveen Elementary School, Laveen School District

-Cynthia Salinas has been in education for 20 years.
+Cynthia Salinas has been in education for over 20 years.
 She started as an instructional assistant in a resource classroom and earned a bachelor's degree in Secondary Education from Ottawa University, Arizona.
 Cynthia then began teaching high school math in an inner city Title 1 school, where she earned two awards for student-led instruction.
-Cynthia is teaching 7th grade math in Laveen, AZ, and loves the energy and spirit of the middle grades.
+Cynthia is teaching 7th grade math in Laveen, Arizona, and loves the energy and spirit of the middle grades.
 Her professional goals are to help students feel successful and comfortable taking risks in math.

 Adrian Ruiz, Jr.